Today, we’re sharing how to personalize pumpkins with paint!

 - Pumpkin (I used a Face Pumpkin, but you can use any size pumpkin you want to be based on the design you’re planning)

 - Paint in the color of your choice (we used General Finishes Milk Paint in Snow White)

-- 2 in brush for broad strokes
+- 2-inch brush for broad strokes

 - Detail art brush kit for smaller strokes

-- Craft paint colors of your choice
+- Craft paint in the color of your choice (we used black)

-- Stencils or an image that can be easily transferred with graphite pencil, paper and ball point pen
+- Stencils or an image that can be easily transferred with graphite pencil, paper, and ballpoint pen

-- Drop cloth or brown craft paper
+- Dropcloth or brown craft paper

 This was after one coat of paint…

-This was after three…
+And this was after three…